-Chevrolet MyLink† has high-accuracy enhanced voice control technology; however, there are some things that could interfere with the system understanding your command.
+Chevrolet MyLink† has high-accuracy natural voice recognition technology; however, there are some things that could interfere with the system understanding your command.
 Highway speeds, open windows and high fan speeds are just some of the possible things that could interfere with Chevrolet MyLink understanding your exact commands.
 Voice recognition with background noise is extremely challenging.
 To remedy this, close all windows and reduce the fan speed to a minimum and retry issuing your voice command.
 If this still doesn’t work, it may be because you’re speaking too soon.
 Wait for the beep, then pause a brief second before saying your command.
 This gives the microphone time to open and prepare itself to receive the speech signal.

 Because of our speech patterns, sometimes we tend to run a string of numbers together, so they may not be as clear as they need to be.
 You can greatly increase the accuracy of the number by slowing down and properly enunciating each number.
 For example you can say, “Dial 5 5 5 1 2 1 2.”
 If this still does not work, you can use the Digit Dial voice command which allows you to speak numbers one at a time or in groups.
 For instance, you can say, “Digit Dial” and Chevrolet MyLink will instruct you to enter one number at a time.
-This is the most accurate way of dialing via enhanced voice control.
+This is the most accurate way of dialing via Natural Voice Recognition.

 To take advantage of all the features Chevrolet MyLink† has to offer, a smartphone running an iOS†, BlackBerry® or AndroidTM platform is required.
 Most Bluetooth-enabled phones† are compatible with the Chevrolet MyLink system, but some features may be limited.